Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 Can Wi-Fi 7 access points work with existing network switches?

-Wi-Fi 7 access points require 802.3bt PoE++ power (60W) and benefit from multi-gigabit uplinks.
+Most flagship Wi-Fi 7 access points require 802.3bt PoE++ power (29-40W typical draw) and benefit from multi-gigabit uplinks.
 Most older switches lack these capabilities.
 Budget for PoE++ switching infrastructure to avoid performance bottlenecks and power-related issues.

 What ongoing costs should I expect with Wi-Fi 7?

 Ongoing costs vary significantly by vendor.
 UniFi and TP-Link have zero recurring license fees.
-Cisco and Aruba require $100-$300 per AP/year in subscription-based management licenses.
+Aruba and Cisco require roughly $60-$300 per AP/year in subscription-based management licenses, depending on platform and tier.
 When calculating total ownership costs, factor in electricity costs (30-60W per AP) and periodic firmware updates.
-Over 5 years, enterprise licensing often costs more than the hardware itself.
+Over 5 years, enterprise licensing can approach or exceed the cost of the hardware itself.

 Is professional installation necessary for Wi-Fi 7 access points?